We get this question from our customers all the time: What is TOG and why is it important for safe sleep?

 |100% cotton, poly-fil||2.5|

 We chose to make our Zen Swaddle and Zen Sack with breathable fabrics like cotton and bamboo to lower any risk of overheating while wearing our products.
 Our lightweight fabrics ensure that your baby will not overheat due to swaddling alone.
 Our Zen Swaddle and Zen Sack both allow for layering underneath, so you can use clothing to help regulate your baby’s temperature.
-Both our cotton and bamboo blend fabrics have relatively low TOG ratings that will help keep your baby comfortable.
+Both our cotton and bamboo blend fabrics have ow TOG ratings between 0.3 to 1.5, to help keep your baby comfortable without the risk of being overheated.

 Being a New England-based company, we recognized the need for something warmer during winter months that wouldn’t require multiple layers of clothing.
-Our winter weight Zen Sack is designed to have a higher TOG, meaning it is extra warm and plush for colder temperatures.
+Our winter weight Zen Sack is designed to have a higher TOG of 2.5, meaning it is extra warm and plush for colder temperatures.
 It’s truly a wearable blanket for your baby.

 Our Recommendations Based on TOG and Temperature